 How long does an insurance company have to settle a claim in NC?

-There are no strict deadlines with settle insurance claims in North Carolina.
+There are no strict deadlines to immedicably settle insurance claims in North Carolina, especially if a lawsuit has been filed.
 Many times a personal injury victim seeks treatment for three years before they are willing to sign a release of their claim.
 This can often make resolving a ticket due to an accident difficult as the DA is looking for an insurance letter stating all known claims have been settled.
-Hiring an attorney to continue the case multiple times can save a defendant countless hours in court as the case simply drags on and on.
+Hiring an attorney to continue the case multiple times can save a defendant countless hours in court as the case drags on and on.

 Property damage from car accident in NC